monsterkrampe/crystal/exercises/concept/chess-game/.meta/design.md

 - How to create ranges
 - How to get substrings through ranges
 - How to use range methods
-- Know about endless and beginningless ranges
+- Know about endless and beginless ranges

 ## Prerequisites